Green Dragon Claw Sterling Silver Gothic Ring — .925 Silver

 Cooler palette option: the Blue Sapphire Dragon Claw Ring carries the same talon-holding-stone concept with a deep blue sapphire CZ center.

-For more in the same oxidized vein beyond dragons, see oxidized gothic rings in sterling silver — claws, skulls, and heraldic designs all with dark-finish silver.
+For more in the same dark-finish vein beyond dragons, see oxidized gothic rings in sterling silver — claws, skulls, and heraldic designs all with dark-finish silver.

 Or browse all variants in our dragon rings collection — stone colors from green through garnet, topaz, and sapphire, plus no-stone pure silver designs.